0dataapp/armadietto-cloudron/README.md

 3. name your app as `armadietto` or something else, and then deploy.

 To update an existing app: navigate to "Deployment", enter `remotestorage/armadietto-oneclick:latest` into "Deploy via ImageName", then click "Deploy".
 It may take some time after 'finishing' so give it a minute.

+Once you sign up for an account, you may want disable signups by navigating to "App Config" and set `ALLOW_SIGNUP` to `false`.

 ## [Coolify](https://coolify.io)